planetruby/quiz/003/README.md

-# Ruby Quiz - Challenge #3 - Read the English Premier League (EPL) Standings Table from the BBC Web Page
+# Ruby Quiz - Challenge #3 - Read the English Premier League (EPL) Standings Table from a Web Page

-Let's use the English Premier League (EPL) Standings Table from the BBC web page ([`bbc.com/sport/football/premier-league/table`](https://www.bbc.com/sport/football/premier-league/table)).
+Let's read the English Premier League (EPL) Standings Table from a web page.
+Let's use the British Broadcasting Corp (BBC) page @ [`bbc.com/sport/football/premier-league/table`](https://www.bbc.com/sport/football/premier-league/table) as a start.

 The challenge: Code a parse method that passes the RubyQuizTest :-).